nicholasconfer/mongoose-times/README.md

 npm install mongoose-times
 ```

+For more details, visit the [mongoose-times on npm](https://npmjs.org/package/mongoose-times) page

 ## Usage

 The examples below create a model that will include `created` and `lastUpdated` properties in their schema.
 Those properties will have timestamps that are automatically generated and updated when you save your document.